alex-shapiro/mathline/README.md

 ## Ollama support

-Mathline calls out to [Ollama](https://ollama.com/).
+Mathline calls out to your device's local [Ollama](https://ollama.com/) server.
 The default model is `gemma3:4b`.
 You can override the model with the `--model` CLI option.
 For example:

 ```sh
 mathline "what is two cubed?" --model gpt-oss:20b